Alex-Genovese/floatversion/README.md

 ### Symbolic links and aliases

-Using these methods enables shorthand `fv` commands to go directly to the full version instead of the compact:
+Shorthand `fv` commands save typing and can go directly to the full version instead of the compact.

-Where a custom `PATH` has been exported within a script, or where a custom path is head of the `PATH` list
+Some distros have Access Control limitations so a 'link' file has been supplied which should work if placed next the full script, where a custom `PATH` has been exported within a script, or where a custom path is head of the `PATH` list

+Links may be created if wished, as below, but the fv file solution has proved to be more reliable

 ```bash
 cd /usr/share/my-prog